A detailed article answering the question: “Is Thailand safe to travel?”, including lots of safety travel tips for Thailand in Southeast Asia.

 - Stay on alert at border crossings between Thailand and its neighboring countries.
 Thailand is very safe, but the rare violence and conflict that does occur usually happens at border crossings.
 Just get through as quickly and quietly as you can and don’t linger if there’s any trouble happening.

 - Stay up-to-date on current news to avoid any problem areas.
-For example, right now there are travel warnings for the 4 southern provinces of Thailand near the Malaysian border: Yala, Pattani, Narathiwat, and Songkhla.
+For example, right now there are travel warnings for the 4 southern provinces of southern Thailand near the Malaysian border: Yala, Pattani, Narathiwat, and Songkhla.
 These areas are experiencing frequent violence and bombings.
 If you’re there, consider leaving.

 Your health should always be a top priority while traveling.